PapiLer/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What did the big flower say to the littler flower?
+Hi, bud!